 Regardless of the time of year, apples are healthful and adaptable to all kinds of recipes.
 They are easily eaten out of hand, making them a perfect snack; but they can also shine in classic recipes like apple cobbler and pie.

-Apples are a Foundation Food in the Save Our Bones Program, because they contain such a wealth of nutrients that are good for your bones.
+Apples are a Foundation Food in the Osteoporosis Reversal Program, because they contain such a wealth of nutrients that are good for your bones.
 This crisp, alkalizing fruit is an excellent source of:

 - Vitamin C* – important in the production of collagen, and functions as an antioxidant